 Door knockers have been in use for centuries, from elaborate Georgian designs of Grecian goddesses to lion heads and more simple ring designs.
 Their popularity only waned with the introduction of the electric doorbell.

-The knocker’s material and finish is key to the period: black-painted cast iron was common in Georgian times, but was then replaced largely by polished brass in the Victorian era.
+The knocker’s material and finish is key to identifying the period it belongs to: black-painted cast iron was common in Georgian times, but was then replaced largely by polished brass in the Victorian era.

 Reclaimed knockers are a fantastic choice, but if buying new avoid shiny brass versions.
 Mellow antique brass finishes and black cast-iron knockers appear more authentic.

 Door knockers look best mounted centrally, at head height, on a muntin.

 This doctor’s knocker from Cast In Style comes from a design reputed to have been used on many physicians’ front doors, and is made from malleable iron.
 Also available in bronze, nickel and brass finishes, it costs £57.71

 The Florentine numbered door knocker from Snobs Knobs & Posh Knockers has an enamelled numberplate available in blue, black, racing green or maroon, £83.99